Durso v. New Haven, 4393 CRB-3-01-5 (June 5, 2002).

 Hyatt v.
 Milford, 4127 CRB-3-99-9 (November 7, 2000).

 CRB affirmed the trial commissioner’s dismissal of the claimant’s § 7-433c claim where the claimant’s pre-employment physical examination revealed moderate hypertension.
 In support of his appeal, the claimant argued that the medical community’s 1976 standard (when the pre-employment physical was performed) did not presume that a 140/86 blood pressure reading indicated hypertension.
 The trial commissioner fully addressed this issue in his decision, specifically finding that an expert medical witness opined that it was medically reasonable for the claimant’s 140/86 reading to be considered hypertensive in 1976.
 Moreover, the physician who performed the pre-employment physical indicated on the pre-employment report that the claimant had “mod. hypertension.”
-Prior decision in Hyatt, 3646 CRB-3-97-7 (August 28, 1998), aff’d, 57 Conn.
+Prior decision at Hyatt, 3646 CRB-3-97-7 (August 28, 1998), aff’d, 57 Conn.
 App.
 472 (2000), infra.

 Elumba v.
 Stamford, 4084 CRB-7-99-7 (August 10, 2000).